This is the continuation of our little cabin story “continuing on with hopes and dreams” , and you can find Part 3 here

 During that time, we would spend Sundays at our little woods sitting around the fire.
 There is a lake a mile away and would hike around there too.
 It was fun!
 One of those Sundays, Dino decided to go a different way home.
 Not more than 3 miles away up the road on a small hill stood 5 or 6 little prefab sheds.
 I was hesitant to stop because of the others we had looked at, but Dino drove right up there.
 Because it was a Sunday, no one was there.
 We were able to go through all of the models and really liked how well built they were.
 Inside one was an office with catalogs and prices.
 Right in the center of the catalog was a small A-Frame Cabin with a large front porch.
 It was exactly what we were looking for.

-It seemed like it took forever for someone to get back to Dino about his resume, but I don’t think it was more than a week when he received a phone message from their HR department He was scheduled for an interview the following week.
+In the meantime, it seemed like it took forever for someone to get back to Dino about his resume, but I don’t think it was more than a week when he received a phone message from their HR department He was scheduled for an interview the following week.
 We decided if this job came through, we would build that tiny cabin with no loans and slowly work on it to finish as we could afford to do.

-He did go on that interview, and then a second one, and then he got the call and started this new job May 16.
+He did go on that interview, and then a second one, and then he got the call and started this new job on May 16.
 Right away you could see a change in all of us as a family, but especially Dino.
 He was less tense and so much happier.
 It was a blessing!

 And here we go again.
 Patience.